-The projects in the Make it Now section of the design space includes quilt patterns from Riley Blake Designs (yay!
-Riley Blake!) and sewing patterns from Simplicity Patterns…
+The projects in the Make it Now section of the design space includes quilt patterns from Riley Blake Designs and sewing patterns from Simplicity Patterns.

 and get this… it marks AND cuts your fabric at the same time!
 No more trying to match up notches with pattern pieces and fabric.

-Can I use it with my existing patterns?
+Can I use the Cricut Maker with my existing patterns?

 For those of you that have used the Cricut design space software before, you’ll be happy to hear that it’s all new and shiny too!
 It’s faster, easier to understand and has A LOT of new features.

 You can also upload your own images to Design Space and cut them.
 Which means there is potential in the future for designers (like myself) to include Cricut cut files as a part of their patterns.

 With the rotary blade, it can cut nearly every fabric.
 Cotton, polyester, silk, tulle, etc. It can also cut interfacings, felt, pleather.
 The knife blade is due to arrive in October, and with that blade, you can cut thin wood and thicker leather!
 I seriously can’t wait for that, I’m going to start making my own leather purse handles!

 When you finish your design and click “cut” it takes you to a screen and asks you WHAT you are cutting.
 There is a list of a lot of materials.
 You just tell it what you are cutting and the machine does the rest of the work for you.

 It also cuts everything the older model cut.
 Including vinyl, iron on, paper etc.